Stochastic gravitational-wave background search using data from five pulsar timing arrays: End Matter

+\refstepcounter{emitem} \theemitem:\ Our HD reconstruction uses the NG~\cite{NANOGrav_new} choice of 15 angular bins.
+The $121 \times 120/2 = 7 \ke 260$ pulsar pairs are divided equally: each bin has 484 pairs.
+For each posterior sample, the correlations of the pulsar pairs are weighted as in~\cite{nanograv_15yr_repo}, giving \HMP mean correlations $\mu$ and their variances $\sigma^2_\mu$ per bin.
+For each bin, we then construct and average the \HMP corresponding Gaussian probability distributions.
+The resulting 15 (posterior estimators of the) probability distributions of the correlation are sharply peaked.
+Fig.~\ref{fig:HD} shows their means (close to medians) and standard deviations.\\

-We have deliberately kept this analysis as straightforward as possible and have not ``iterated'' it.
-This departs from standard practice in pulsar astronomy, where models—for example, pulsar timing parameters—are iteratively refit for improvement.
-Here, we avoid such iterative refinement and tuning of the full PTA search pipeline.
-Past experience with weak-signal detection in the LIGO context, as well as theoretical studies in the PTA context~\cite{RutgerWarning}, suggests that such iteration can be misleading.
+\refstepcounter{emitem} \theemitem:\ We deliberately kept this analysis straightforward and did not ``iterate'' it.
+This departs from standard pulsar-astronomy practice, where models (e.g., for pulsar timing) are iteratively revised.
+Here, we avoid iterative refinement and tuning of the full PTA search pipeline.
+Past experience with weak-signal detection in LIGO, as well as theoretical studies for PTAs~\cite{RutgerWarning}, suggests that such iteration can be misleading.

-Because they are not public, we have not been able to include CPTA data~\cite{CPTA_new} in our analysis.
-The CPTA data come from the Five-hundred-meter Aperture Spherical Telescope (FAST) in Guizhou Province, China.
-FAST is the world's most sensitive radio telescope, and its data are of very high quality.
-Including them in future analyses would be both interesting and informative.
+Because they are not public, we could not include CPTA data~\cite{CPTA_new} in our analysis.
+These are from the Five-hundred-meter Aperture Spherical Telescope (FAST) in Guizhou, China, which is the world's most sensitive radio telescope.
+Including these high-quality FAST data in future analyses would be interesting and informative.\\

-Note: the complete code used for this work will be posted publicly at the time of publication.

-\emph{Acknowledgments} -- We thank Rutger van Haasteren for many useful conversations and discussions, for his encouragement with this project, and for his comments on various drafts of the manuscript.
-We also thank Stanislav Babak, Siyuan Chen, Colin Clark, Oliver Dodge, Boris Goncharov, Michael Kramer, Joseph Romano, and Michele Vallisneri for helpful feedback.